MarcusKyung/temp-converter/readme.md

 ## Description

-_Basic webpage developed using HTML and JavaScript which prompts the user for a temperature in degrees C. The temperature is then converted to F using JavaScript._
+_Basic webpage developed using HTML and JavaScript which prompts the user for a temperature value.
+The temperature is then converted from degrees Fahrenheit to degrees Celsius or degrees Celsius to degrees Fahrenheit._

 ## Setup/Installation Requirements